MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-view-in-fabric.md

    >

 3. If you're linking to Fabric for the first time, a wizard appears.
 You can launch Fabric with the same option in subsequent runs.
 4. The wizard validates your Fabric subscription settings the first time.
-In the event you do not have a Fabric capacity in the same region as your Dataverse environment, the wizard will notify you to get a capacity in the required region.
+In the event you don't have a Fabric capacity in the same region as your Dataverse environment, the wizard notifies you to get a capacity in the required region.
-5. If needed, the wizard ask you to create a one time connection to Microsoft Fabric within the same step.
+5. If needed, the wizard asks you to create a one time connection to Microsoft Fabric within the same step.
 This connection is needed to enable Fabric and Dataverse services to securely access data.
 6. The wizard asks you to select an existing Fabric workspace or to create a new one.
 You can expect to see shortcuts to all your tables within this workspace.
 7. When done, select **Create** in the wizard to create the workspace, create shortcuts, and to perform the initialization for the first time.